DF-W/EchoSAM2/README.md

 Please cite our paper if you find the work useful:

     @ARTICLE{11123471,
-      author={Wang, Dongfang and Zhou, Tao and Zhang, Yizhe and Gao, Shangbing and Yang, Jian}, journal={IEEE Transactions on Biomedical Engineering},
+      author={Wang, Dongfang and Zhou, Tao and Gao, Shangbing and Yang, Jian}, journal={IEEE Transactions on Biomedical Engineering},
       title={Echo Flow-Induced Temporal Correlation Learning for Ultrasound Video Object Segmentation}, year={2025},